haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 restraints.
 Try to change the level in the "**Volume Viewer**" to see how the addition of restraints reduces the accessible interaction space.

-_Note_: The interaction space displayed corresponds to the region of space in which you can place the center of mass
+_Note_: The interaction space displayed corresponds to the region of space where the center of mass
-        of the scanning molecule while satisfying a given number of restraints
+        of the scanning molecule can be placed while satisfying a given number of restraints

 <hr>
 ### Converting DISVIS restraints into HADDOCK restraints

 In principle you should repeat the DisVis analysis for all pairs to detect possible false positives.
-We are however providing already files that have been filtered for possible false positive cross-links.
+We are however providing the files that have already been filtered for possible false positive cross-links.
 Try to figure out how many cross-links were removed by comparing the following two files in the `disvis` directory:

  * `xlinks-all-inter.txt`